Windsor

 LocationBest Viewing TimeAccessibilityKey FeaturesPhotographic Opportunities

-The Long WalkSpring/AutumnEasily accessible from town centreStraight path framed by treesUnobstructed view, sense of scale
+The Long WalkSpring/AutumnEasily accessible from the town centreStraight path framed by treesUnobstructed view, sense of scale

 Windsor Great ParkSunrise/SunsetAccessible by car and busExpansive grounds, varied perspectivesPanoramic views, serene environment